EU moves to fine Hungary for flouting ruling on NGO law - WTMJ

 NGOs also have to list foreign sponsors giving more than 500,000 forints ($1,680) annually.

 The law is nominally meant to increase transparency among civic groups and boost efforts against money laundering and the financing of terrorism.
-But Amnesty International has described it as a “vicious and calculated assault on civil society” meant to silence critical voices in Hungary.
+But Amnesty International, among those targeted, has described it as a “vicious and calculated assault on civil society” meant to silence critical voices in Hungary.

 The European Court of Justice ruled last year that “Hungary has introduced discriminatory and unjustified restrictions on foreign donations to civil society organizations, in breach of its obligations” under the EU’s governing treaties.